 I’ve been thinking about the concept of support recently; how we define support, how we measure support and how we value support.
 In human relationships “support” is seen as a means of holding someone up, being a consistent presence who sometimes shares the responsibility or the strain of whatever is going on life.
 Support can be financial and it can be emotional or it can simply be a way to help.
-In business, support comes in very similar forms but I think social media has had an impact on how we are identifying and recognising different types of support.
+In business, being supportive comes in very similar forms but I think social media has had an impact on how we are identifying and recognising different types of support.

 Ask yourself what does support look like in your world in a business and even professional context.
 With the rise of social media we have developed a habit or even desire for instantaneous gratification.
 This means that for some people leaving a comment, retweeting or liking a social media post is the support that they can quantify and measure.
 It is a visible representation of support and symbolic of our technological inter-connectedness.
 In my opinion social media has had an impact on our very way of being, our collective psyche and how we communicate that’s why some people are convinced that if people do not show support via social media that they are not being supportive.
 But I have come to the realisation that this type of rationale is quite detrimental to how we view our networks.
 Social media engagement is quite fleeting, in order to remain satisfied we have to constantly be in the midst of seeking out engagement and being visible which puts a lot of pressure on our network but also on us as business owners or professionals to monitor who is liking and sharing every single post.
-I remember when I started my YouTube Channel I was nervous and projected some of my nerves and fears using the logic that people were not commenting on my YouTube videos and that no one was sharing my YouTube videos. and so they were not supportive First of all I didn’t make my videos for my friends and actually they don’t have to be interested in my content if it’s not for them and when I figured this out I started to put things into perspective.
+I remember when I started my YouTube Channel I was nervous and projected some of my nerves and fears using the logic that people were not commenting on my YouTube videos and that no one was sharing my YouTube videos and so I thought that they were not supportive.
+However I came to some important realisations through that experience.
+First of all I didn’t make my videos for my friends and actually they don’t have to be interested in my content if it’s not for them, when I figured this out I started to put things into perspective.
 When I brought it up with some friends (because it’s important to have honest conversations offline with people you care about before you resent them) I realised that some of them had been sharing and telling people who would be my target audience which actually had more lasting impact.
 But then I really started to just go back the core of what support really means to me I realised that support is more than just the physical or obvious.
 And look there are plenty of people who follow me on social media but don’t like my posts but people are just busy and they have other things on their mind that are more important than liking posts but that doesn’t mean they don’t care.
 To be honest it also doesn’t mean I should spend time over-thinking why they haven’t liked a post and neither should you.

+You’re not entitled to anyone’s support, nobody asked you to start your business.
 You have to undertake the appropriate research to see if there’s a demand outside of your immediate network.

 I want to remind you that just because people are not necessarily engaging with every single piece of content that you share or if they cannot physically attend every single event that you are part of it doesn’t mean they do not want to see you succeed, the right people are supporting you in the best ways that they can.
 Taking it back to business, some parts of my network are not going to be my clients so cannot support me directly or financially but they speak my name in rooms that I cannot enter/I’m not in or keep me in mind when there are opportunities to refer me to.
 I’ve had so many opportunities from people who have recommended me and I didn’t even know that they were even paying attention to what I was doing but they hear something that they know would be a good business opportunity for me and bring me in.